mach-kernel/mach-kernel.github.io/_posts/2021-06-15-rust-xpc-ffi.md

 }
 ```

-At first I marked the structs `Send` and `Sync` for convenience.
-There are criteria (quoting Jeff's post):
+To be honest, I marked the structs `Send` and `Sync` out of convenience, but there are criteria (quoting Jeff's post):

 > You can mark your struct Send if the C code dereferencing the pointer never uses thread-local storage or thread-local locking.
 This happens to be true for many libraries.